-Our customers operate in a variety of industries, including financial services, government, life sciences, education, technology, media and telecommunications, consumer, and industrials.
-As of December 31, 2020, we had 693 customers, of which 548 customers were commercial and 145 customers were government or non-commercial entities.
-Generally, our sales force targets its efforts to organizations with over 2,000 employees and \$2 billion in annual revenue.
-Our number of customers paying us in excess of \$1 million of annual recurring revenue has grown from 48 at the end of 2019 to 55 at the end of 2020.
-As of December 31, 2020, 25% of our commercial customers were Global 2000 organizations, and 60 of our customers were Fortune 500 companies.
-No single end-customer accounted for more than 10% of our total revenue in 2020, 2019, or 2018.
+Our customers operate in a variety of industries, including financial services, government, life sciences, insurance, manufacturing, energy, healthcare, telecommunications, and transportation.
+As of December 31, 2021, we had 816 customers, of which 635 customers were commercial and 181 customers were government or non-commercial entities.
+Generally, our sales team targets its efforts to organizations with over 2,000 employees and \$2 billion in annual revenue.
+Our number of customers paying us in excess of \$1 million of annual recurring revenue has grown from 55 at the end of 2020 to 75 at the end of 2021.
+As of December 31, 2021, 25% of our commercial customers were Global 2000 organizations, and 68 of our customers were Fortune 500 companies.
+No single end-customer accounted for more than 10% of our total revenue in 2021, 2020, or 2019.